Azure/azure-powershell/src/Cdn/examples/Start-AzFrontDoorCdnProfilePrepareMigration.md

 --------
 ```

-When the CDN proflie associated with WAF and has customer certificate.
+When a classic AFD instance associated with more than one WAF policy and has no customer certificates.
-Migrate the CDN profile to Azure Frontdoor(Standard/Premium) profile.
+Migrate the classic AFD to Azure Front Door(Standard/Premium) profile..
 The change need to be committed after this.

-### Example 5: When the CDN proflie not associated with WAF and has no customer certificate, and the subscription of the CDN profile is different from the local subscrition
+### Example 5: When a classic AFD instance not associated with WAF and has no customer certificate, and the subscription of the classic AFD instance is different from the local subscrition.
 ```powershell
 Start-AzFrontDoorCdnProfilePrepareMigration -ResourceGroupName rgName -ClassicResourceReferenceId /subscriptions/testSubId01/resourcegroups/rgName/providers/Microsoft.Network/Frontdoors/name -ProfileName name-migrated -SkuName Standard_AzureFrontDoor -SubscriptionId testSubId01
 ```